 By considering where holiday relationship stress might show up, you can be aware before the stress arises and implement an action plan to respond differently and avoid relationship ruin.
-This also allow you to build contingency plans, so that you can remove yourself from situations that may inflame relationships that have been difficult in the past.
+This also allows you to build contingency plans so that you can remove yourself from situations that may inflame relationships that have been difficult in the past.

 Formulate an action plan.

 Once you start to identify what and where potential problems will arise, you can then formulate an action plan.

 An action plan is something that you instigate when you notice your familiar stress response.
 You then move into action by doing something you don’t usually do.
 Having a different response to your relationship stress allows you to have a positive outcome.

 For example, perhaps you know that in the past you have found yourself feeling irritated or angry with your in-laws on Christmas Day.
 You know that the holiday season, combined with spending time with extended family has the potential to repeat itself and cause you stress.

 Your action plan might be to take a walk and have some alone time once you recognise the trigger of irritation with your in-laws.
 This space can then let you come back into the family with a refreshed attitude and less reactivity.
 The potential for tension and conflict with your relatives is reduced and everyone can have a pleasant holiday together.